The All Abilities soccer programs offers children and youth with intellectual and/or physical disabilities an opportunity to learn and play soccer.

 First Involvement is a great opportunity to meet our program coaches, volunteers, and play games in a structured and fun environment.
 Your child will be assessed at this session and we will determine if our programs is the right fit for your child.

-Fall dates and times to be confirmed by the end of August 2023
+Upcoming dates and times to be advised.

 The Active Start Soccer program has been carefully developed to assist children with cognitive disabilities learn Fundamental Motor Skills.
 Balance, jumping, hoping, skipping, kicking, bouncing, catching etc. are essential components of physical activity and important aspects of daily living.